Note: The GroupBy arg should be the values of the dayOfWeek column

 static build_from_components(user_defined_name=None, **kwargs)[source]

-function to build a new GroupBy object from component keys and permutation.
+Build a new GroupBy object from component keys and permutation.

 Parameters: